 This section was 5 lectures long and was taught entirely by Mr Peter Riordan.
 This section is simply put, another treat to learn and another nightmare to prepare for in the assessments!
 This is a delightful introduction to our musculoskeletal section paralleled by Peter's fantastic teaching but similar to his teaching in the cardiovascular system, demands you to know his content in depth to be able to answer conceptually difficult questions.
 Moreover, Mr Riordan often asks questions about this topic in the exam calling for your integration abilities, so make sure you understand and know the many diagrams in this section and are able to recall the primary concepts if needed.
 Be sure to consult Piazza or your classmates if you're not feeling too confident with any concepts.

 An absolutely great finish to a great paper, Associate Professor Angela Tsai is back to deliver the final three lectures on the Digestive System.
 Conceptually, this part is fairly straightforward but can be content heavy.
 Ms Angela Tsai’s teachings are very clear as well and the exam questions are very fair in terms of what they test.
-In 2019, digestive system was done on the same week as the second test and therefore, it did not appear on the second test.
+In 2021, digestive system topic was taught around the same time as the EST, so only 2/3 lectures were examinable in the test.
 However, in compensation for that, it had a heavier weight in the final examination.

 The second lab is the brain lab.
 This lab is quite chill and laid-back.
 Make sure you revise the lecture content before coming to this lab as well as pre-reading the textbook.
 This lab really consolidates the information from lectures and the in-lab questions aren't too tricky here either; but the MST questions can potentially be.
 Be sure to get the anatomy of the brain clear in your mind, you will need a strong understanding of the relative orientation of structures in the brain in order to succeed in the test.